larry676767/spdf/README.md

 ## Usage

 1. Clone or download the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install PyPDF2`
 3. Run the `spdf.py` script using Python: `python spdf.py`.
 4. Click on the "Browse" button to select a PDF file.
 5. Click on the "Read PDF" button to read and display the contents of the selected PDF.